Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Toroidal compactifications of the universal abelian variety

 \subsection{Toroidal compactifications}

-We briefly describe the theory of toroidal compactifications of $\caA(\Gamma )$ and of $\caB(\Gamma )$.
-For more details we refer to the book \cite{fc} by Faltings and Chai and Namikawa's work \cite{Nam1977, Nam1979}.
+We give a brief account of the theory of toroidal compactifications of $\caA(\Gamma )$ and of $\caB(\Gamma )$.
+For more details we refer to the book \cite{fc} by Faltings and Chai, and Namikawa's work \cite{Nam1977, Nam1979}.
 Note that in \cite{fc} everything is worked out for the full modular group $\Sp(2g,\Z)$ and the principal congruence subgroups $\Gamma (N)$.
 This is because the authors are mainly interested in integral models.
 If one is only interested in the theory over the complex numbers everything carries over to the general case of a commensurable subgroup $\Gamma $.
-On the other hand, to avoid having to deal with algebraic stacks we will deal only with the case when $\Gamma $ is neat.
+On the other hand, to avoid having to deal with algebraic stacks we will be mainly interested in the case when $\Gamma $ is neat.